developer-hchan/Blackjack_Strategy_Simulation/README.md

 3. The dealer gets their turn

 Both the player and the dealer get dealt two cards initially.
 Both of the player's cards are face-up and only one of the dealer's cards are face up.
-So, a start of a blackjack game may look like this:\
+So, the start of a blackjack game may look like this:\
 player hand: 7 + 10, dealer hand: Q + ?

 The dealer's second card is only revealed during the dealer's turn after the player(s) finish.